 Book Sample: “‘Solving Riddles’: Opening and Meeting Medusa”

-This promo post is the first part of “Solving Riddles; or, Following in Medusa’s Footsteps.”
-Originally part of an undivided volume—specifically Volume Two of my Sex Positivity (2023) book series—this promo post now belongs to a large-but-redundant sample series called Brace for Impact (2024); i.e., that went on to become its own completed module in Volume Two: the Poetry Module, aka Volume Two, part one.
-The module was primarily inspired by Harmony Corrupted and divides into over thirteen posts, whose collective chapters/subchapters compile one half of the larger total volume; i.e., Volume Two has three modules—one bigger module for part one (re: the Poetry Module), and two slightly smaller modules (the Monster Modules) for part two—for which the volume halves are roughly equal in size (subject to change).
+Originally part of an undivided volume—specifically Volume Two of my Sex Positivity (2023) book series—this blog post now belongs to a promotion called Brace for Impact (2024); i.e., that went on to become its own completed module in Volume Two: the Poetry Module, aka Volume Two, part one.
+The Poetry Module was primarily inspired by Harmony Corrupted.

 Click here to see “Brace for Impact’s” Table of Contents and Full Disclaimer.